zvoykish/golang-fifa-world-cup-web-service/README.md

 ## Running tests

 A proper Go environment is required in order to run this project.
-Once setup, tests can be run with the `go test -v handlers/*`
+Once setup, tests can be run with the following command:

+`go test -v ./handlers/`

 ## Running the server